History of the Israeli–Palestinian conflict: Before World War II

 Ben-Gurion said he wanted to "concentrate the masses of our people in this country [Palestine] and its environs."
 When he proposed accepting the Peel proposals in 1937, which included a Jewish state in part of Palestine, Ben-Gurion told the twentieth Zionist Congress, "The Jewish state now being offered to us is not the Zionist objective. [...]
 But it can serve as a decisive stage along the path to greater Zionist implementation.
 It will consolidate in Palestine, within the shortest possible time, the real Jewish force, which will lead us to our historic goal".
 In a discussion in the Jewish Agency he said that he wanted a Jewish-Arab agreement "on the assumption that after we become a strong force, as a result of the creation of the state, we shall abolish partition and expand to the whole of Palestine."

 During World War II

-During the 1936–39 Arab revolt in Palestine, ties were made between the Arab leadership in Palestine and the Nazi movement in Germany.
-These connections led to cooperation between the Palestinian national movement and the Axis powers later on during World War II.
-In May 1941 Amin al-Husayni issued a fatwa for a holy war against Britain.
+In May 1941, the exiled Palestinian leader Amin al-Husayni issued a fatwa for a holy war against Britain.
 In 1941 during a meeting with Adolf Hitler Amin al-Husayni asked Germany to oppose, as part of the Arab struggle for independence, the establishment of a Jewish national home in Palestine.
 He received a promise from Hitler that Germany would eliminate the existing Jewish foundations in Palestine after the Germans had gained victory in the war.
-During the war Amin al-Husayni joined the Nazis, serving with the Waffen SS in Bosnia and Yugoslavia.
-In addition, during the war a joint Palestinian-Nazi military operation was held in the region of Palestine.
-These factors caused a deterioration in the relations between the Palestinian leadership and the British, which turned to collaborate with the Yeshuv during the period known as the 200 days of dread.
+During the war al-Husayni served as a propagandist for Germany.